MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rcs-global-repo-upload.md

 3. In the confirmation message box, select **Yes**.
 4. Update the description of the version as required, and then select **OK**.

-The configuration is updated to **Share**, and the configuration is uploaded to the Global repository.
+The status of the configuration is updated to **Share**, and the configuration is uploaded to the Global repository.
 From there, you can work with it in the following ways:

 - Import it into your Dynamics 365 instance.
 For more information, see [(ER) Import configurations from RCS](../../fin-ops-core/dev-itpro/analytics/tasks/import-configuration-rcs.md).
-- Share it with a third party or an external organization.
+- Share it with a third party or an external organization, see [rcs-global-share-configuration.md].(https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/Janeaug_RCSdocs/articles/finance/localizations/media/rcs-global-share-configuration.md)

 ![Derived Intrastat Contoso configuration version in the Global repository](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/Janeaug_RCSdocs/articles/finance/localizations/media/RCS_Config_upload_GlobalRepo.JPG)